bigjason/honey/README.rst

 setting, just keep in mind that the loaders are tried in order so name your templates wisely.

-With the loaders in place you can use `mako`_ templates like usual.
+With the loaders in place you can use `mako`_ templates like you would django templates.

 Plans
 =====